If you receive an error that is related to the RSA SecurID Authenticate Tokencode integration, perform the tasks listed in the following table.

 The node secret encrypts communication between an authentication agent and Authentication Manager.
 Node secrets are required for users to authenticate on RSA authentication agents.

 In a new authentication agent deployment, Authentication Manager automatically creates and sends the node secret to the authentication agent in response to the first successful authentication on the agent.
-A user must first authenticate to the agent with an RSA SecurID hardware token, an RSA SecurID software token, or a fixed passcode, or an administrator must manually create the node secret with the Node Secret Load Utility.
-You cannot use the RSA SecurID Authenticate app to create the node secret.
+A user must first authenticate to the agent with an RSA SecurID hardware token, an RSA SecurID software token, or a fixed passcode, or you must manually create the node secret with the Node Secret Load Utility.
+Using the RSA SecurID Authenticate app does not create the node secret.

 You can assign up to three active tokens per user, unless an administrator reduces this number, as described in Restrict the Number of Active Tokens per User.
 The RSA SecurID Authenticate app counts against this limit.

-Disable or unassign at least one of the active tokens.
+Disable or unassign at least one active token.

 |RSA SecurID AccessTrusted Realm Integration Issues|